makyo/writing/work/claw17/disappearance/index.md

 Poor Jarred.
 Ah well.

-Once my account of the house is done, I start to dismantle the life I'd built up for myself.
+Once my account of the house is done, I begin to dismantle the life I'd built up for myself.
 I unwind it in slow, circular passes of the apartment, starting from the ground up.
 I carefully destroy what I was.

 I slowly untick a checklist, item by item, of the things that got me where I am, made me who I am.

 Drawers are tugged open and clothing strewn haphazardly about the floor.
 The bed sheets are pulled free of the mattress and shredded with my claws to look as though it was all done in haste.

 It's not.
 It's all careful.
-I have to be quiet for the neighbors, and I have to be deliberate for myself, even if it is like watching someone else work.
+I have to be quiet for the neighbors, and I have to be deliberate for myself, even if it does feel like watching someone else work.

 The mattress is thrown askew as though someone had been digging for cash beneath it.
 The bathroom is mostly left alone, but pill bottles are dumped in the sink, looking like someone was hunting for something more interesting than aspirin.
 The top shelf of the closet is ransacked, with shoes thrown on the floor and the contents of my jewelry box tucked away in a backpack, along with Jarred's nice watch.
 I didn't care for the stuff, but I knew a burglar would.